 Bicycle Shorts usually have something reflective on the moving areas of the leg.
 The moving legs make the ideal location for a reflective element so that it is visible for a motorist in low light conditions.

 Road Bike Shorts are worn without underwear so the pad is held tight to the skin in the saddle area.
 The tighter the better.
 Bike shorts work best when they are worn tight so that the lycra spandex and support the working muscles.
 When you try on a pair of bike shorts it should not be tight or binding but it needs to fit snug so it stays in place.
-A well designed bike short is longer in the back, so when you are standing up straight, you will see a bit of baggy area in your butt area.
+A well designed cycle short is longer in the back, so when you are standing up straight, you will see a bit of baggy area in your butt area.
 Once you lean forward into the cycling position, the extra material will smooth out and fit well.

 Panels - Bike shorts are often sold as 6 panel or 8 panel shorts.
 Many road racing shorts have advertisements and logos printed all over the garment to support sponsors, events or a cause.

 Inseam - The length of the leg's inseam is a matter of personal preference.
 We think the short should be a few inches above the knee for most people.
 Some want a shorter short to avoid tan lines.
-Bike shorts come in Tall (about 11 inches), Short (about 5 to 7) and Regular Inseams (about 8-9 inches).
+Biking shorts come in Tall (about 11 inches), Short (about 5 to 7) and Regular Inseams (about 8-9 inches).

-Bike shorts should fit snug with the pad close to the skin or potential benefits of wearing them will be negated.
-A correctly sized pair of road bike shorts is essential to make sure that you get the most out of them..
+Cycle shorts should fit snug with the pad close to the skin or potential benefits of wearing them will be negated.
+A correctly sized pair of road shorts is essential to make sure that you get the most out of them..
 When looking at the manufacturer size chart, you will be able to fit into the size bigger or smaller with varying degrees of compression.
 We suggest the use of the manufacturer's size chart.
 If you want the garment to fit you loosely, you can go up a size.
-Bike Shorts should fit snug.
+Cycling Shorts should fit snug.

 Men's Padded Bike Shorts need to be laundered each use.
 The best way care for road shorts is to machine wash and air dry.
 We recommend machine washing to remove all of the bacteria from the chamois pad.
 The goal of clean shorts is to prevent the buildup of bacteria on the chamois pad, which can lead to saddle sores.
 Saddle sores are a cyclists worst enemy.
 Air drying the spandex shorts helps the rubber spandex fibers to last longer without drying out.